search icon

 For example, let’s say you’re a personal trainer.
 Consider coordinating a spring fitness program that coincides with your town’s summer fundraiser road race.
 Your news brief could read, “Running the 5K Yankee Homecoming Race?
 Don’t go it alone.
 Jumpstart your workouts with other race participants at 6:30 a.m. every Monday and Wednesday morning.
 We’ll meet at Smith’s Field for 20 minutes of calisthenics, followed by a short run, gradually working up to a 5K.
 Cost is only $195 for six weeks.
 Call Jane Doe, personal trainer and founder of Fit for Life at 000-000-0000.”

-The great advantage to this marketing tactic is that the town takes care of increasing awareness of the event by posting banners around town, advertising, publicity, etc. You simply dovetail on the awareness.
+The great advantage to this marketing tactic is that the town takes care of increasing awareness of the event by posting banners around town, advertising, publicity, and so on.
+You simply dovetail on the “brand recognition” that the event already has.
+You can also explore similar promotions for local cultural events (provided they’re a natural complement to your business or your services).

 Launch a promotion

-Create a spring and summer promotion.
-They can be the same, but, if possible, I recommend two different promotions.
-More activity tends to create more urgency.
+Create a spring and summer seasonal marketing campaign.
+They can be the same, but, if possible, it’s good to have two different promotions.
+More activity tends to create more urgency, and urgency can help drive sales.

-I categorize spring as late March through late May and summer as early June through the first week of September.
-The idea behind your promotion is to reach your customer before they begin their “emotional” summer vacation.
+Despite what the calendar technically says, many marketing teams categorize spring as late March through late May and summer as early June through the first week of September.
+The goal behind your promotion strategy is to reach your customer before they begin their “emotional” summer vacation.
 Most of us still have to work, but, in some fashion, we tend to take an emotional vacation from June through early September.

 Compound your promotion’s potential for success by including a late May end date, adding to the urgency.
-Then let a week, no more than two, pass and launch your summer promotion in early June.
+Then let a week (but no more than two) pass and launch your summer promotion in early June.

 Tailor sales messages